rks101/eglinux/README.md

 ## Getting help on-system

 What if I do not know commands or their options and arguments?
-- To know about Linux built-ins and commands, there are plain text on-screen manuals.
+- There are plain text on-screen manuals about Linux built-ins and commands.
-- There is a **man** I know from 2003 who can help, and he tells me the most from reliable sources.
+- There is a **man** I know who can help, and he tells us the most from reliable sources.
 - (While I am not around,) Always ask **man**, using:
 ```
 man man